niplav/site/toy_ai_takeoff_model.md

-of artificial intelligence, and can also provide a more concrete ground for disagreement (for by creating an opportunity for people to modify the code and show that different search spaces, search algorithms and external factors generate different conclusions.
+of artificial intelligence, and can also provide a more concrete ground for disagreement (for by creating an opportunity for people to modify the code and show that different search spaces, search algorithms and external factors generate different conclusions).

 On a high level, in [pseudocode](https://en.wikipedia.org/wiki/Pseudocode), the model executes